Confronted with the truth of ourselves, we see all of our successes and failures to access and understand if we really are the person we think we are.

 In hindsight, I can only see the world from my own perspective and assess my life according to the actions I have taken.

-I have repeatedly tried to make my own way and for one reason or another, I repeatedly have failed.
+I have tried to make my own way and for one reason or another, I repeatedly have failed.
 I must accept that.
-Maybe I asked the wrong questions, maybe I should have worked harder or trusted
+Maybe I asked the wrong questions, maybe I should have worked harder or trusted some process I was unaware of, but I didn’t.
+Maybe I asked the wrong questions, maybe I should have worked harder or trusted the process more, or maybe I shouldn’t have trusted people to do what they said they were going to do.
+Those are the breaks.

-The reasons don’t matter because I can only see who is staring back at me through in the reflection of my life.
+The reasons don’t matter anymore because it got to the point where I consciously knew I was ruining my own life, fighting a war that no one cared about.
+I can only see who is staring back at me through in the reflection of my life.
 The only person I see is me.

 Failure takes its pound of flesh, the piece of who you once were and rips the scar tissue from around your heart till your old wounds are reinforced by your own mortality.